samartzidis/MSBuildTargetsVsExtension/README.md

 ```

 ## Building
-For building the project you will need Visual Studio 2015 with Visual Studio Extensibility Tools.
+For building the project you will need Visual Studio 2017 with the Extensibility Tools.